edchelstephens/docker-for-web-developers/NOTES.md

 - Remove all images and volumes as well:

-`docker compose-down --rmi all --volumes`
+`docker-compose down --rmi all --volumes`